- MEET THE RESIDENTS

 A five-year residency in Radiology is offered by Aurora St. Luke's Medical Center.
 It consists of one year of clinical medicine (Transitional Year) and four years in Radiology.
 Five candidates are accepted into the program each year.
 The program is approved by the American Board of Radiology, the American College of Radiology and the American Medical Association; and has full ACGME accreditation.

-Aurora St. Luke's Department of Radiology annually performs 220,000 diagnostic procedures; 11,000 Interventional procedures utilizing four angio rooms including two rooms with biplane, body, CT and Neuro capabilities; and over 22,000 nuclear medicine procedures.
+Aurora St. Luke's Department of Radiology annually performs 220,000 diagnostic procedures; 11,000 Interventional procedures utilizing four angio rooms including three rooms with biplane, body, CT and Neuro capabilities; and over 22,000 nuclear medicine procedures.
 The department has five CT scanners, including one state-of-the-art 64 detector and four 16 detector CT scanners.